7 Things That Can Predict Divorce, According To Science

 - Defensiveness – This is when you constantly play the victim whenever you have an argument.

-- Stonewalling – Completely blocking off conversation in the relationship.
+- Stonewalling – Completely blocking off the conversation in the relationship.

 It’s surprising but too much affection can actually become a big problem in your marriage.